Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Cape Woolamai among the top 30% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Cape Woolamai has experienced around 27 dwellings receiving development approval per year over the past five financial years.
-This totals an estimated 135 homes.
-So far in Financial Year 26 (FY-26), 2 approvals have been recorded.
-With an average of 2.2 people moving to the area per new home constructed over these five years, between FY-21 and FY-25, this suggests solid demand supporting property values.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Cape Woolamai has experienced around 25 dwellings receiving development approval per year over the past five financial years, totalling an estimated 128 homes.
+So far in FY-26, 2 approvals have been recorded.
+With an average of 2.3 people moving to the area per new home constructed over these five years (FY-21 to FY-25), suggesting solid demand supporting property values, new homes are being built at an average expected construction cost value of $588,000, indicating developers focus on the premium market with high-end developments.
+In this financial year, $4.5 million in commercial approvals have been registered, demonstrating the area's primarily residential nature.

 Frequently Asked Questions - Development